Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Stability analysis of the thin-shell wormholes

-Here $\sigma_{0}$ and $p_{0}$ are the energy density and pressure on the static thin-shell $r=a_{0}$.
-For wormholes which are supported by normal matter, $\eta^{1/2}$ is the speed of sound of the normal matter.
-Here we take it as an arbitrary constant due to the presence of exotic matter.
-With (\ref{eq:perturb}) and conservation equation (\ref{eq:conservation}) we get
+where $\sigma_{0}$ and $p_{0}$ are the energy density and pressure on the static thin-shell at $r=a_{0}$.
+For wormholes supported by ordinary matter, $\eta^{1/2}$ is the speed of sound of matter.
+But there is no guarantee that $\eta^{1/2}$ is actually the speed of sound since we do not know the detailed microphysics for exotic matter \cite{Poisson1995}.
+Here we assume it to be an arbitrary constant due to the presence of exotic matter.
+Using (\ref{eq:perturb}) and the conservation equation (\ref{eq:conservation}), we find